Tensor Network Structure Search Via Canonical Dimension Tree Enumeration: Evaluation

-\paragraph{Input- vs Output-Directed Splits} We evaluate the effectiveness of output-directed splits by replacing them with input-directed splits during sketch generation but keeping the constraint-based rank search algorithm.
-The combination size of input-directed splits is limited to $5$.
-We compare compression ratios and running time of the two settings on BigEarthNet data with dimensions $30\times 12 \times 120 \times 120$. \cref{tab:ablation} shows that both methods achieve similar compression ratios, but output-directed splits runs significantly faster because using $\osplit$ results in only $63$ sketches whereas using $\isplit$ leads to $35727$ sketches.
+We evaluate the effectiveness of canonical dimension tree enumeration by comparing its performance to general tree enumeration (removing the three checks on lines \ref{alg:enumtree:dimtree}--\ref{alg:enumtree:expansion-order} of \cref{alg:enumtrees}).
+We set the maximum number of nodes in dimension trees to $6$.
+We compare compression ratios and running time of the two settings on light field data with dimensions $40\times 60 \times 3 \times 9 \times 9$, and BigEarthNet-Small data with dimensions $30\times 12 \times 120 \times 120$.
+Ablation experiments on larger tensors did not produce results within $12$ hours and are therefore omitted. \cref{tab:ablation} shows that both methods achieve similar compression ratios, but canonical dimension tree enumeration significantly accelerates the search process.
+For BigEarthNet-Small, allowing canonical checks results in only 63 CDTs whereas removing canonical checks leads to 35727 trees.

-\paragraph{w/ vs w/o Constraint-Based Rank Search} To evaluate the effectiveness of constraint-based rank search, we compare it against a variant that distributes the error budget equally between steps, which is the strategy adopted by HT and TT.
-The results in \cref{tab:ablation} demonstrate that this variant not only achieves a lower compression ratio but is also slower than the constraint-solving approach.
-Our constraint-based rank search method avoids performing actual data fitting for each sketch by using a constraint solver, which reduces computation time, especially for small error bounds.